Pages

 If I need to leave, can I come back in?

 Why would you want to leave?
 I cannot even begin to comprehend this.
 But if you must leave, there is no problem with re-entry as long as you are still wearing your wristband.
 It is put on you as proof you purchased a ticket, and it should not be removed until the event is over.
+I tend to wear the wristband a few extra days.
+I guess I am just hoping it really isn't over.

 What if a friend wants to come along at the last minute? / I waited too long to order my ticket.

 This is always a tough one.
 No tickets are sold at the gate; however, sometimes a person will have an extra ticket for sale from a friend who couldn’t make it at the last minute.
 And sometimes they don’t have one.
-I’ve seen extras available on Craig’s list and a couple of other bulletin boards, but these are not to be counted on.
+I’ve seen extras available on Craig’s List and a couple of other bulletin boards, but these are not to be counted on.
 The best thing is for that person to buy a ticket when the forms come out.
 Next best thing is to scour the internet for one.
 Or I’ve seen people score a ticket at the Feed itself from someone in line with an extra.
 Good luck.
 If you don’t get a ticket when they are first made available, it’s almost impossible to find one.

 Where does all the money go?